 - Leverage AI and Knowledge-Centric Tech to Enable Data Standards to Learn, Evolve, and Expand.

 For a detailed discussion on semantic interoperability and how to move forward with achieving it in your business, see my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations.
-Also, for more on the importance of well-defined business terms and glossaries, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.

 3. Trusted Interoperability: Leveraging Digital Identity Tech to Achieve Confidence in the Data Exchanged by Partners and Entities.

-However, another reason for trusted interoperability requirements is that there is an increasing need for businesses to share and receive data with more and more systems.
+An increasingly critical component of data interoperability is trusting in who or what is the source of data.
+In fact in terms of magnitude and breadth, data security is a new phenomenon.
+This is because data owners need to share and receive their data with more and more systems.
 What’s more, non-traditional systems such as AI agents and Internet of Things (IoT) devices are beginning to share and consume an astronomical amount of data.
-Thus, there is an increasing need to leverage digital identity technologies.
+So first, businesses now have more security compliance challenges.
 To gain a better understanding of the importance of digital identity tech, below is a comprehensive definition of what a digital identity is and what it encompasses.

 Definition of Digital Identity